Scarce fritillary

 The scarce fritillary (Euphydryas maturna) is a species of butterfly in the family Nymphalidae.
-It is found in Austria, Bulgaria, Czech Republic, Finland, France, Germany, Greece, Hungary, Kazakhstan, Lithuania, Luxembourg, Poland, Romania, Russia, Serbia and Montenegro, and Sweden.
+It is found in Austria, Bulgaria, Czech Republic, Finland, France, Germany, Greece, Hungary, Kazakhstan, Lithuania, Luxembourg, Poland, Romania, Russia, Serbia and Montenegro, and Sweden. and East across the Palearctic to Mongolia.

 Description

 The scarce fritillary's wingspan ranges from 35 to 42 mm.
 The upper sides of the wings have a black-brown ground colour with a pattern of orange bands and a distinguished pattern of white spots.
 The veins and margins are black and brown.

 The pigmentation on the wing underside is orange and the details are blurred.
 The underside forewings exhibit a wide range of different shades of light and dark orange, the underside hindwings are orange with black-bordered white spots.
 Especially the pattern of the front wing undersides is washed out.

 The caterpillar larvae reach up to 30 mm in length when fully grown.
 They are dark colored with strikingly bright, yellow spots.
 They have a large amount of dark tubercules and hairs across its length.

 The pupae tend to be white with dark spots and yellow warts on the abdomen.